mike-french/jackpot/README.md

 ## License

-This software is open source, released under the [MIT License](LICENSE.txt).
+This software is released under the permissive open source [MIT License](LICENSE.txt).

 The code and documentation are Copyright © 2022 Mike French